Skip to content

 Premature ejaculation treatment available online today

-In order to treat your premature ejaculation, consult with one of our board-certified doctors online today to learn how to help.
+In order to treat your premature ejaculation, consult with one of our board-certified primary care doctors online today to learn how to help.
 Get a treatment plan to help with premature ejaculation or refill of a prescription from a board-certified doctor online.*

-Approx. 1 out of 3 men experience premature ejaculation
+Manage premature ejaculation symptoms and treatment online Approx. 1 out of 3 men experience premature ejaculation Early diagnosis by board-certified doctors*

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
-PlushCare doctors cannot treat all cases of Premature ejaculation.
+PlushCare doctors cannot treat all cases of premature ejaculation.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.

 Learn about premature ejaculation

-Premature ejaculation occurs when semen leaves the body (ejaculation) sooner than desired during sexual activity.
+Premature ejaculation occurs when orgasm occurs and semen leaves the body (ejaculation) sooner than desired during sexual activity.
 Premature ejaculation is a common male sexual problem; as many as 1 out of 3 people say they have experienced it at one point or another.
 Premature ejaculation is not thought to be a cause for concern if it doesn't happen often.

 Premature ejaculation causes

 Unfortunately, the exact cause of premature ejaculation is not known.
 However, some possible factors could factor into its appearance.
 One of the possible causes is a lack of serotonin in the brain.
 Serotonin is a “feel good” element in your brain.
 Levels of serotonin rise as you near ejaculation, and lower levels can cause you to ejaculate too soon.
-Other possible causes include a variety of psychological factors or mental health issues.
+Other possible causes include psychological factors or mental health issues.

-• Some of the most common mental health issues to accompany premature ejaculation include:
+Some of the most common mental health issues to accompany premature ejaculation include:

 • Depression